tedxnortheasternu/website/README.md

 ## Features

 - A performant, static personal website with editable projects
-- A native and customizable authoring environment, accessible on `yourpersonalwebsite.com/studio`
+- A native and customizable authoring environment, accessible on `loacalhost/studio`
 - Real-time and collaborative content editing with fine-grained revision history
 - Side-by-side instant content preview that works across your whole site
 - Support for block content and the most advanced custom fields capability in the industry
 - Webhook-triggered Incremental Static Revalidation; no need to wait for a rebuild to publish new content
 - Free Sanity project with unlimited admin users, free content updates, and pay-as-you-go for API overages
 - A project with starter-friendly and not too heavy-handed TypeScript and Tailwind.css

+## Understanding Slug
+- A slug is the http extension of a page i.e `https://tedxnu.com/events/2024/salon` the slug here is '2024/salon' because the original page is `https://tedxnu.com/events/` this can be helpful to make dynamic pages with the attributes being unique to the slug and the queries that it creates

 ## Table of Contents